 - command-line type-ability

 - easy to read

 - avoid hardwiring version numbers into the name (e.g., red6)

 - not used by other major software projects / companies

 - not trademarked already (in international classes: 9, 16, 41, 42)

-The Perl parent brand protects the Perl Way and can work in combination with Perl-related projects and conferences etc.
+The registered Perl® trademark protects the overall Perl Way and can work in combination with Perl-related projects and conferences etc.